 In contrast to its long-haired relative, the Smooth Collie remained unknown outside of its country of origin for a long time.
-To this day, it's still rare to encounter a Smooth Collie in many countries.
-On the contrary, farmers on the British Isles were quick to discover these robust, powerful and easily led pedigree dogs and initially bred them to work with herds.
-When doing so, they were both excellent guardians of the sheep and also constantly attentive and watchful companions for the farmers.
+To this day, it’s still rare to encounter a Smooth Collie in many countries.
+Their story on the British Isles was a bit different.
+Farmers there were quick to discover the qualities of these pedigree dogs and initially bred them to work with herds.
+When doing so, they were both excellent guardians of the sheep and attentive and watchful companions for the farmers.
 The first Smooth Collies were soon found at dog exhibitions in Britain.
-In 1870, there was already a separate evaluation class for short-haired sheepdogs.
+In 1870, they led to the establishement of a separate evaluation class for short-haired sheepdogs.

-Despite the worldwide Collie population in Europe, America and Australia, the short-haired variety always falls in the shadow of the Rough Collie, which became famous through Lassie, no less.
-Smooth Collies only managed to take the leap from the British Isles to another countries in the middle of the 20th century, mainly in the 1960s.
-Although these pedigree dogs are gaining more and more devotees amongst dog lovers thanks to their friendly, child-loving and even-tempered character and short, low-maintenance fur, they will probably never reach the popularity of Lassie.
+Especially thanks to famous Rough Collie and TV star Lassie, the Smooth Collie never managed to achieve the same level of popularity.
+Smooth Collies only managed to take the leap from the British Isles to other countries in the middle of the 20th century, mainly in the 1960s.
+However, these pedigree dogs are gaining more and more devotees amongst dog lovers thanks to their friendly, child-loving and low-maintenance fur.

 Health and Breeding